Midwifery isn’t a profession for the faint of heart

 What is Birthwise looking for in an applicant?

-Our students come in a variety of shapes and sizes and we like it that way.
-Applicants should understand the demands of the profession and feel a strong calling to this work.
+There is no single ideal candidate, but all applicants should understand the demands of the profession and feel a strong calling to this work.
 The ability to learn at a fast pace, work well with people, articulate as well as listen, and have the ability to provide compassionate hands-on care will serve you well at Birthwise.

 Past academic performance is not always a reliable indicator of who will make an excellent midwife but can be helpful to show us you will be able to handle our rigorous class load.
 Ultimately however, experience and commitment will determine your success at Birthwise.
-We look for strong (in whatever way you manifest it) individuals with the determination, resilience and work ethic to become excellent midwives.
+We look for strong (in whatever way you manifest it) individuals with the determination, resilience, and work ethic to become excellent midwives.

 Are there any prerequisites to enrollment at Birthwise?

-We require applicants to have a high school diploma or equivalent and have taken a Doula Training workshop.
+We require applicants to have a high school diploma or equivalent and have taken a doula training workshop.
 We also require a CPR course.

 Prior experience in birth work, perhaps as a doula, is a plus when looking at applications but is not a prerequisite.
 We strongly encourage applicants to take a college level Anatomy and Physiology course prior to applying to Birthwise but do not require it.